rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **mode** (**equation** | rainfall) : (*Optional*) indicates the node that should be used for the seasonality, namely based upon the equation based model, or by using rainfall data.
 In the event that a value is not supplied, the simulation will default to the equation based model.\
 **enable** (true | false) : enables or disables seasonality in the simulation.\
-**raster** (true | false) : (*Version 4.0*) indicates that a raster file should be used to set the correct rate for each pixel.\
+**raster** (true | false) : indicates that a raster file should be used to set the correct rate for each pixel.\
 **a**, **phi**, **min_value** : arrays of one to *n* `double` values that inform the seasonality period.\
 &nbsp;*Version 3.x*: when one value is provided, it is used for all locations, otherwise a value must be provided for each location\
 &nbsp;*Version 4.0*: if `raster` is true then each index in the array is used for the pixel coded with that value, otherwise the first value is used for all pixels.\
 **period** : the number of days defined by the period.

-For version 4.1.1 and higher, a rainfall based model can be used with the following configuration:
+The rainfall based model can be used with the following configuration:

 ```YAML
 seasonal_info: